mitcho/turktools/README.md

 The *Templater* will replace fields with `{{code}}` with the experiment’s unique code, `{{total_number}}` with the number of items presented in the experiment, and `{{number}}` with the item number in the experiment.
 The number will also appear in `{{field_n}}` tags.
 For example, for an item with two fields, the template will contain `field_n_1` and `field_n_2`, with *n* replaced by the appropriate number.

+### Raw items file

+`lister.py` creates randomized items lists out of a raw items file that must be formatted a certain way.

+Each item in the raw items file has two parts, each beginning on a new line.

+* The item header.
+The item header consists of four components, separated by space
+	* the symbol #;
+	* the name of the section (e.g., target, filler);
+	* the item set number within the section (we recommend 1, 2, 3, …);
+	* the condition name
+* the item body.
+The item body consists of fields, each on its own line.
+Line *n* corresponds to the text that will be substituted for the text `{{field_n}}` in your html template.
+A field may specify a sentence to be judged, choices for completions, a picture, an audio file, a context, a comprehension question, etc.

+Condition names are not constrained in any way, but we recommend a naming convention where the values for each of your experimental factors is listed and separated from other values by a hyphen: `<factor 1 value>-<factor 2 value>-<factor 3 value>-...`.
+The *Decoder* tool will create separate factors from the Condition names once it is run.
+Note that all items in a given experimental section must have the same number of conditions, but it is not necessary to keep the same names.
+As long as each item block has the same number of conditions, you can use different names across different item blocks.
+The *Lister* will produce a warning when it is run, but you may choose to proceed.

+Each item must specify information for at least as many fields as there are in the html template that you'll be using.
+It is possible to have *hidden fields* that do not correspond to fields in the template.
+Those fields will not be shown to participants but they will be carried over to the randomized file and to the results file.
+You can use *hidden fields* to specify expected correct answers to fillers to comprehension questions, and once you have a results file it will be easy to calculate accuracy for your participants.

 ### Lister

+`lister.py`

 ### Simulator